 Controlling Flies on Cattle

-With recent warmer weather, fly populations have increased.
+With warmer weather, fly populations increase.
 Horn flies and face flies are the primary pests of cattle here in Burke County.
 These species breed in fresh manure but each presents a very different management problem.
 Fortunately, we have a wide variety of fly control options.

 Horn flies feed on blood.
 They remain on animals most of the time; taking frequent small blood meals per day.
 Populations of just 100 flies along the sides and backs of an animal every day during the fly season can mean 12 to 15 pounds lower weaning weights for spring calves and result in minimal gains for older animals.
 But because of the close association between the horn fly and the animal there are many effective control options.

 In contrast, face flies spend about 90 percent of their time resting off of animals and return only to feed on liquids around the eyes and face.
 This renders some fly control methods useless as face flies visit hard-to-treat areas for very short time periods.

 One very effective control method is insecticidal ear tags, which release small amounts of an insecticide distributed over the animal during grooming or rubbing.
 Typically, ear tags provide excellent, long-term control of horn flies and some brands also reduce face fly numbers.
 This keeps labor to a minimum, as animals only have to be handled once.

 It is important to read the label before you purchase and use fly tags.
 Knowing the active ingredient is important and producers should rotate between organophosphate tags and synthetic pyrethroid tags from year to year.
 This reduces the chances of developing resistance to the active ingredients that are being used.

 For effective control, it is best to tag animals after horn fly numbers reach 50 or more per side.
 Most tags provide 12 to 15 weeks of fly control, so tagging animals too early in the season can mean the tags are not providing control in the fall, which helps keep down the overwintering population.